YurelyCamacho/grant-proposals/psf_proposal-SCiCookie2.md

   recently graduated in statistics, they live in Merida-Venezuela, and they are enthusiastic about open science and programming languages like Python.
 They contributed to the translation of the documentation at Spanish of the library scikit-learn.
-Other person responsible of Project management and one Developer Senior for Review and quality assurance.
+Additionally, we would be contracting 2 more people from the community who would be responsible for Project management and one Developer Senior for Review and quality assurance.

   They will also be accompanied and mentored mainly by Ivan Ogasawara, a